 Charlotte was first interested in the co-op system when she came to Seattle to earn her Master’s Degree in Education, with an emphasis on Special Education and Early Childhood Education.
 She has worked with preschoolers since the middle 1970s on the East Coast and in Seattle.
 She was so impressed with the way the co-op system supports families and children that she attended co-op with her own two children.
 She couldn’t tear herself away, so when the time came to return to teaching, she became a co-op preschool teacher.

 Charlotte works with parents in the classroom to foster self-esteem, independence and learning for both them and their children.
 She provides an environment rich in activities like art, dramatic play, singing and climbing.
 She also introduces our youngest students to age-appropriate science experiments and early math activities.

-Teacher Ricci teaches Broadview's 3-5 and Pre-K classes.
+Teacher Erin teaches Broadview's 3-5 and Pre-K classes.

 For more information about each of the classes please visit the class page links above.
 You can also contact the school to leave a message for a Parent Co-ordinator.
 Parent Co-ordinators can also be contacted via the Openings Listing.

 Inside the Grace Lutheran Church